A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: SN feedback model

 In the equation above, the velocity of the $j^{\rm th}$ gas particle in the lab frame prior to the kick, $\boldsymbol{v}_j$, is related to that in the frame comoving with the star particle via $\boldsymbol{v}_j = \boldsymbol{v}^{\prime}_j + \boldsymbol{v}_*$.

-Mathematically, injecting kinetic feedback while accounting for the motion of gas neighbours relative to the star and conserving total SN energy means that the kick velocity $\Delta \boldsymbol{v}_j$ has to be a solution of equation (\ref{eq: E_is_conserved}).
+Mathematically, injecting energy in kinetic form while accounting for the motion of gas neighbours relative to the star and conserving total SN energy means that the kick velocity $\Delta \boldsymbol{v}_j$ has to be a solution of equation (\ref{eq: E_is_conserved}).
 Another important constraint that can be put on the velocity $\Delta \boldsymbol{v}_j$ is the requirement that the total linear momentum is conserved,

 In the kinetic channel of our model, we solve both equations (\ref{eq: p_is_conserved}) and (\ref{eq: E_is_conserved}).